 What does a family with kids do when the weather is bad?
 And you do need to plan for those days in advance.
 Having a major supply of indoor activities is an absolute must, along with games that the entire family can enjoy.
 These days will also provide a special “thanks” for TV and their other devices.
 And obviously, as these craft tools are used up, they must be replaced.

 Indoor toys will be very valuable during bad-weather days.
 Legos, Lincoln Logs, etc. will allow kids to be creative and yet quietly active.

 Another activity during bad days is cooking if your RV has that capacity.
 Kids can bake; they can make snack foods; they can help prepare meals.

-Consider all of the outdoor activities that are possible depending upon where you may stop along your travels.
+Consider all the outdoor activities that are possible depending upon where you may stop on your journeys.
 These should guide the “tools” that you intend to take with you:

 For those families that choose a permanent RV lifestyle, there will be the challenge of home-schooling.
 And the tools needed for this will be many.
 The curriculum will have to be acquired; there will be both offline and online resources to be used.
 Kids need curriculum materials, learning activities, assessments, and such, and parents will need to see to it that all of those learning tools are present for use.